Adriaaaaan/es6-mail-nodejs/README.md

 A simple demo written in pure javascript (es6) and nodejs.

 Demonstrates:
-* homemade "framework" with no 3rd part dependencies (outside of polyfills) including the use of
+* homemade "framework" with no 3rd party dependencies (outside of polyfills) including the use of
   * modules
   * routing
   * http ajax
   * promises
   * templating

 * html5 and css3 used for styling and layout

 * supports any screensize

 * nodejs backend backed by mongodb